 - The graphs below illustrate how the odds for each team have changed over the entire season

 - Use the division odds in conjunction with the Stanley Cup odds and conference-title odds to see how teams are trending, overall

-During the offseason and 82-game regular season, online sportsbooks post odds on which teams will win each of the four NHL divisions.
+During the offseason and 82-game regular season, sportsbooks post odds on which teams will win each of the four NHL divisions.
 Below, we track those odds and provide the averages for all 31 teams.

 Use the graphs below to see which teams are on the rise, which are declining, and who is considered a legitimate threat to each home-ice advantage in the postseason.